fdenoodt/UA-Artificial-Intelligence-Labs/06 machine learning/readme.md

 The autograder will first check your convolve function to ensure that it correctly calculates the convolution of two matrices.
 It will then test your model to see if it can achieve and accuracy of 80% on a greatly simplified subset MNIST dataset.
 Since this question is mainly concerned with the Convolve() function that you will be writing, your model should train relatively quick.

-In this question, your Convolutional Network will likely run a bit slowly, this is to be expected since packages like Pytorch have optimizations that they use to speed up convolutions.
+In this question, your Convolutional Network will likely run a bit slowly, this is to be expected since packages like PyTorch have optimizations that they use to speed up convolutions.
 However, this should not affect your final score since we provide you with an easier version of the MNIST dataset to train on.

 Model Hints: We have already implemented the convolutional layer and flattened it for you.
 You can now treat the flattened matrix as you would a regular 1-dimensional input by passing it through linear layers.
 You should only need a couple of small layers in order to achieve an accuracy of 80%.